 Early Decision

-If RIT is your 1st choice college, apply Early Decision to bring some certainty to your plans.
+If RIT is your 1st choice university, apply Early Decision to bring some certainty to your plans.

 Get notified sooner in the admissions process

-You’ll be notified in advance of Regular Decision applicants.
-While Early Decision is binding, students hear about their decision and get the necessary information about affordability, prior to making a final commitment to RIT.
+You’ll be notified earlier than Early Action and Regular Decision applicants.
+While Early Decision is binding, students hear about their decision and get the necessary information about affordability before making a final commitment to RIT.

 Stand out from the crowd